Reiko

 What does this suggest for democracy?

-However, there is a burgeoning obstacle to good governance in modern societies.
-There is extensive information in the social and scientific literature on this obstacle, however these issues remain largely undisclosed and undiscussed across legacy media, by elected representatives and in government consultations and in policy formulation.
+There is extensive information in the social and scientific literature on the capture of regulatory agencies and governments by industries and their favoured relationships with these industries.
+However, these issues remain largely undisclosed and undiscussed across legacy media, by elected representatives and in government consultations and in policy formulation.

 The information that supports the release onto the market and into the environment of technologies and their emissions that governments, their departments and regulators depend upon, is broadly controlled by the same industries that seek market access and re-authorisation of these products.
 Commercial in confidence clauses keep this information secret.
 The information is not subjected to normative scientific processes, it is often not published nor exposed to independent and impartial peer review.